toncho11/KorraAI/README.md

 # KorraAI

 KorraAI is a bot framework that allows you to create your own bot, also called Embodied Conversational Agent (ECA).
 The programming language used is C#.
 It uses distributions and probabilisitic programming to encode behavior and unexpected flow of events.
 The currently enoded bot (aslo called "model") is called Joi, a female one.
 Probabilsitic programming is a way to encode Bayes networks.
 Otherwise said it is a way to manage uncertain concepts.
+KorraAI is plugin based where a plugin provides one or several models with each corresponding to a adifferent bot.

 You can learn more about the design principles in [Philosophy](../../wiki/Philosophy) and the techical aspects in [TechnicalSpec](../../wiki/TechnicalSpec).